My least favorite feeling is feeling stuck.

 Think and Grow Rich by Napoleon Hill

-This is one of those books that’s a bit older but makes everyone’s “Best Motivational Books” list.
+This is one of those books that’s a bit older but makes everyone’s “Best Motivational Books of All Time” list.
 Napoleon conducted dozens of interviews with the most successful and richest people in the early 20th century and drills down into the common traits between them.

 Buy Think and Grow Rich here.